American West Football Conference

-The American West Football Conference (AWFC) is a professional indoor American football minor league created in 2018 by Platinum Events & Security, LLC, the owners of the Idaho Horsemen.
+The American West Football Conference (AWFC) was a professional indoor American football minor league created in 2018 by Platinum Events & Security, LLC, the owners of the Idaho Horsemen.
 The league's inaugural season was in 2019.

-Players are paid $150 per game before taxes with no other benefits, although the teams help the players find host families during the season.
-Teams' operating budget is $200,000 per season.
+Players were paid $150 per game before taxes with no other benefits, although the teams attempted to help players find host families during the season.
+Teams' operating budgets were $200,000 per season.

-The league has a inter-league scheduling agreement with the American Indoor Football Alliance.
+The league had an inter-league scheduling agreement with the American Indoor Football Alliance.

 History

 After being unable to join the Indoor Football League or Champions Indoor Football citing league instability, as well as financial and travel issues due to the distance from the rest of the leagues' teams, Chris Reynolds, owner of the Idaho Horsemen announced that his ownership group Platinum Events & Security, LLC, created a new indoor league, the American West Football Conference (AWFC).
 The league was created to fill the void of a lack of west coast teams and leagues and to decrease travel costs of operating the regional teams.
 The league was announced with four teams: the Horsemen, Reno Express, Tri-Cities Fire, and the Wenatchee Valley Skyhawks.
 The AWFC later added the Sacramento Spartans, but the team's facilities did not meet league standards and was removed a month before the start of the season.

 The first game in league history was the Wenatchee Valley Skyhawks at the Idaho Horsemen on March 23, where the Horsemen won 33–22.
 The season's first forfeit came on May 4 when the Skyhawks did not travel to play the Reno Express, who instead played a local semiprofessional team in order to fulfill its lease agreement.
 The following week, the only scheduled game was also postponed citing travel issues with the Tri-Cities Fire visiting Idaho, but was made-up on June 19.
 Idaho went undefeated and won the championship game 40–20 over Reno.